pivotal/docs-tas-adapter/install.md

    - `API-REPLICA-COUNT` is the number of replicas that you want for the specified deployment.
 Default is 1.
    - `KUBERNETES-DISTRIBUTION` is the name of the Kubernetes distribution.
 Defaults to "".
        - Set "openshift" as the value when installing on an OpenShift environment.
        - Leave it unset for all other distributions.
+   - `KUBERNETES-VERSION` is the kubernetes version of the cluster.
+       - Required if you are setting "openshift" as the value for `KUBERNETES-DISTRIBUTION`.
    - `TELEMETRY-HEARTBEAT-INTERVAL` is how often telemetry data is sent to VMware.
 Default is every 24 hours.

    The `requests` and `limits` text boxes map directly to the resource requests and limits text boxes on the Kubernetes containers for these system components.